bencebeky/monte-carlo-lock/README.md

 ## Comparison of the three approaches

+The following table lists runtime with maximum lenght of 11 on an average
+laptop:

 | approach  | runtime |
 | --------- | ------- |
 | recursive | 16.5 s  |